Yelp: Features

 In March 2014, Yelp added features for ordering and scheduling manicures, flower deliveries, golf games, and legal consultations, among other things.
 In October 2014, the company, working in collaboration with hotel search site Hipmunk, added features to book hotels through Yelp.

 Yelp started a 7–10% cash-back program at some US restaurants in 2016 through a partnership with Empyr, which links credit card purchases to online advertising.

 On February 14, 2017, Yelp launched Yelp Questions and Answers, a feature for users to ask venue-specific questions about businesses.

 In June 2020, Yelp launched a COVID-19 section that enables businesses to update their health and safety measures as well as their service offering changes.
 Starting January 2021, users can provide detailed feedback regarding what health and safety measures the business has implemented through editing in the COVID-19 section on Yelp business pages.

 In April 2023, Yelp introduced Yelp Guaranteed, which provides a refund of up to $2,500 if something goes wrong with a project.
 It also improved its search features with AI and added the option to add video to reviews.
 In April 2024, Yelp released Yelp Assistant, an AI chatbot that helps users find a professional for a project.
 It also updated an API with natural language search to answer conversational queries.

+In December 2024, Yelp introduced AI-powered "Review Insights" filters for restaurant, food, and nightlife businesses on its iOS app.
+The feature uses AI to surface positive, neutral, and critical sentiment from user reviews so people can quickly scan what customers are saying about categories like food, service, and atmosphere.
+Yelp also said it planned to expand Review Insights to service categories in 2025.